liflab/beepbeep-3-book/pre-markdown/dsl/README.md

 {@snipm dsl/ParserExample.java}{/}

 Once a grammar has been loaded into an instance of `BnfParser`, we are ready to read character strings through its `parse()` method.
 This is what is done the last instruction above: the string `3+(4-5)` is passed to `parse`, and the method returns an object of type `ParseNode`.
-This object corresponds to the root of a structure called a **parse tree**.
-The tree gives the structure of the parsed expression, and specifies how it can be derived from the start symbol using the rules in the grammar.
+This object corresponds to the root of a structure called a <!--\index{parse tree} \textbf{parse tree}-->**parse tree**<!--/i-->.
+The tree gives the structure of the parsed expression, and specifies how it can be derived from the start symbol using the rules defined by the grammar.
 The parse tree for the expression `3+(4-5)` looks like this:

 {@img doc-files/dsl/tree.png}{The parse tree for the expression `3+(4-5)`.}{.6}

 The leaves of this tree are literals; all the other nodes correspond to non-terminal symbols.
 Intuitively, a node represents the application of a rule, and the children of that node are the symbols in the specific case of the rule that was applied.
 For example, the root of the tree corresponds to the start symbol `<exp>`; this symbol is transformed into `<add>` by applying the first case of rule 1.
 The symbol `add`, in turn, is transformed into the expression `<num> + ( <exp> )` by applying the second case of rule 2 --and so on.

 As we can see, the process of parsing transforms an arbitrary character string into a structured tree.
 Using this tree to construct an object is much easier than trying to process a character string directly: one simply needs to traverse the parse tree, and to build the parts of the object piece by piece.
-This is done using an object called the  `ParseTreeObjectBuilder`.
+This is done using an object called the  <!--\index{GrammarObjectBuilder@\texttt{GrammarObjectBuilder}} \texttt{GrammarObjectBuilder}-->`GrammarObjectBuilder`<!--/i-->.

 To illustrate the principle, consider this simple grammar to represent arithmetic expressions in "forward" Polish notation, such as this: